Open-Network-Insight/oni-setup/README.md

 These HQL scripts are intended to be executed as a Hive statement and must comply HQL standards.

 We want to create tables in Avro/Parquet format to get a faster query performance.
 This format is an industry standard and you can find more information about it on:
 - Avro is a data serialization system - https://avro.apache.org/
 - Parquet is a columnar storage format - https://parquet.apache.org/

-To get to Avro/parquet format we need a staging table to store CSV data temporarily.
+To get to Avro/parquet format we need a staging table to store CSV data temporarily for Flow and DNS.
 Then, run a Hive query statement to insert these text-formatted records into the Avro/parquet table.
 Hive will manage to convert the text data into the desired format.
 The staging table must be cleaned after loading data to Avro/parquet table for the next batch cycle.
-A set of a staging (CSV) and a final (Avro/parquet) tables are needed for each data entity.
+For Flow and DNS, a set of a staging (CSV) and a final (Avro/parquet) tables are needed for each data entity.
+For Proxy, only the Avro/parquet table is needed.

 #### Flow Tables
 - flow - Avro/parquet final table to store flow records